The Murder of Meredith Kercher

 - that Meredith's time of death (TOD) must be set taking into account the time witnesses heard a piercing scream.

-- It accepted that footprints made by Amanda Knox, containing her and Meredith Kercher's DNA, were made in blood.
+- accepted the trial court's reasoning that footprints made by Amanda Knox, containing her and Meredith Kercher's DNA, were made in blood.

-- It also rejected the contamination hypotheses, and criticized Judge Hellmann for blindly accepting the defense arguments, when no credible explanation was provided for how this claimed contamination could have occurred.
+- rejected the contamination hypotheses, and criticized Judge Hellmann for blindly accepting the defense arguments, when no credible explanation was provided for how this claimed contamination could have occurred.

-- Lastly, Cassation strongly suggested that Amanda Knox's false accusation of Patrick Lumumba, proof of the staged break-in, and memoriale mentioning a scream were indicative of her guilt.
+- strongly suggested that Amanda Knox's false accusation of Patrick Lumumba, proof of the staged break-in, and memoriale mentioning a scream were indicative of her guilt.

 RIP, Meredith Kercher